 There are no fees for opening or maintaining your checking and savings account.
 That’s a big deal because nowadays a lot of banks are trying to nickel and dime you every single way they can.
 So having no fees is such a big plus because that will save money for you to build additional wealth, cut down your debt, and build a substantial emergency fund.

 One of the best things about Capital One 360 is the interest rate.
-It’s not super high, especially with the checking account, but it’s competitive when you look at other options.
-Their savings account offers 1.00% APY.
-If you have $10,000 to deposit, you can get into their Money Market savings account and get 2.00% APY.
+It’s not super high, especially with the checking account, but it’s competitive when you look at other options, especially savings.

 The sign-up process is really easy.
 It took me about 30 seconds to get from the main page to the specific application for a Capital One 360 Savings Account: